 What is Medicine?

-Medicine is a unique course in that students study a broad range of subjects with the overarching objective of understanding the science and practice of healing.
-In today’s world, medicine and the practice of healthcare are constantly evolving as new knowledge and therapies emerge to maintain and restore health through the prevention and treatment of illness.
-Each day brings a new patient with new challenges.
+Medicine is a unique course in that students study a broad range of subjects with the primary goal of understanding the science and practice of healing.
+Medicine and healthcare are constantly evolving as new knowledge and therapies emerge to prevent and treat illness.
+Each day brings a new patient with new healthcare challenges.

 Medicine: The course for you?

-The medical programme at Trinity is a challenging but highly rewarding experience.
-A student wishing to study medicine requires an enquiring mind, the capacity to acquire and maintain high levels of knowledge, the ability to develop effective communication skills in order to respond to the health needs of individuals, families and communities and an interest in improving healthcare at all levels.
+The medical programme at Trinity is a challenging and highly rewarding experience.
+Medical students need an enquiring mind, an excellent capacity to learn and remember large volumes of knowledge, and the ability to develop effective communication skills.
+Good communication is a must for responding effectively to the health needs of individuals, families, and communities.
+A keen interest in improving healthcare at all levels is also essential.

 Medicine at Trinity